zak-45/WLEDAudioSyncRTBeat/README.md

 ** INFO **
 ---
 Some anti virus could warn you, this is false positive.
-If yo do not trust you can still proceed with step below.
+If you do not trust you can still proceed with step below.
 ---

 Other OS / all OS with Python installed